 I was on autopilot when it came to my closet.
 I had a room the size of my childhood bedroom crammed with clothes just like the pile of stuff animals I collected for no good reason other than I could, and they were cute.

 The painting represented my fashion life and the relationship I had with clothes.
 Stuffed till it hurts, like a Christmas dinner – it's painful, but you keep putting one more bite in your mouth because it's there.
 All I had to do was open my wallet and pull out the credit card, giving little thought to the act.

 My life changed when I started to ask myself, does the investment of these clothes bring me a positive return, not only emotionally but financially too?

 After some hesitation about the name (and not to lessen life-threating addictions) – I surrendered accepting I was a clothes addict.
 Today, I have a different relationship with my clothes and a much smaller wardrobe.
 I feel joy getting dressed and embrace my transformation with clothing using only second-hand pieces.

-It's been a rewarding journey to build my dream wardrobe with second-hand fashion in Paris.
+It's been a rewarding journey to build my dream wardrobe with preloved luxury fashion and to help women build theirs.
 I found my Land of Plenty, La Cocaigne, in Paris.